Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data

-We compared MINTS with existing methods for multiple imputation of hierarchical time series data through a simulation study and an application to the enrollment data set.
-We considered three models within the MICE framework of \citet{vanBuurenOudshoorn2011} and three models within the Amelia II framework of \citet{HonakerKing2010}.
-We found that MINTS resulted in better performance overall for estimation of parameters in uncongenial linear regression and random intercept models compared to the imputation models based on the MICE and Amelia methodologies in both a simulation study using nonlinear simulated data and the application to school enrollment data, though models based on the pan method of \citet{SchaferYucel2002} were strong alternatives.
-We also conducted an out-of-sample validation exercise for prediction of individual missing values using the enrollment data and found that MINTS resulted in better predictive performance compared to the existing methods.
+We compared MINTS with several existing methods for multiple imputation of hierarchical time series data through a simulation study and an application to the school enrollment data.
+We considered three models within the MICE framework of \cite{vanBuurenOudshoorn2011} and three models within the Amelia II framework of \cite{HonakerKing2010}.
+We found that MINTS generally resulted in better performance for estimation of parameters in uncongenial linear regression and random intercept models compared to imputation models based on the MICE and Amelia methodologies in both a simulation study using nonlinear simulated data and an application to the school enrollment data, though undercoverage can be a concern when the sample size is small.
+We also conducted an out-of-sample validation exercise for prediction of individual missing values using the school enrollment data and found that MINTS resulted in better predictive performance compared to the existing methods.
 Based on these validation exercises, we believe MINTS has a promising capability to improve the quality of multiply imputed data sets for hierarchical nonlinear time series data.